melkamu372/StegHub-DevOps-Cloud-Engineering/Project-17-Automate-Infrastructure-With-IAC-using-Terraform-Part-2/Automate-Infrastructure-With-IaC-using-Terraform- 201.md

 # Ensure to change this to your acccount number
 account_no = "123456789"

-db-username = "david"
+db-username = "melkamu"

-db-password = "devopspbl"
+db-password = "PassWord.1"

 tags = {
   Enviroment      = "production"
-  Owner-Email     = "infradev-segun@darey.io"
+  Owner-Email     = "melkamu372@gmail.com"
   Managed-By      = "Terraform"
   Billing-Account = "1234567890"
 }